inno-devops-labs/F23-intro-course-labs/lab3/GitResetPractice.md

               modified:   README.md
       ```
       `git reset --mixed HEAD~2` removed 2 last commits from the commit history and reseted the index but not the working tree
-      (i.e., the changed files are preserved but not marked for commit)
+      (i.e., the changed files are preserved but not marked for commit).

       **`git reset --hard`**